ThalesGroup/miniapps/charts/mysql/README.md

 # MySQL

-This chart bootstraps a ${project.name} deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a MySQL deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
-This chart is built using Crypto Keys database.

 ## Changelog

+Version 3.0.0
+* First delivery as official miniapps

 Version 2.0.0
 * Rename service to mysql-0 as cassandra